Gökböri

-Gökböri was the first Muslim ruler to publicly celebrate the birth of Islamic prophet Muhammad in an impressive ceremony during which al-Mawlid al-Nabawi (Mawlid or Mavlid, poetry celebrating the Prophet's Birthday) was recited.
+Gökböri was the first Muslim ruler to publicly celebrate the birth of Islamic prophet Muhammad in an impressive ceremony in Erbil during which poetry on the occasion of the Mawlid (the Prophet's Birthday) was recited.

 Origins and early life

 Gökböri, whose name means "Blue-wolf" in Old Turkic, was the son of Zain ad-Din Ali Kutchek, the Emir of Erbil (known as Arbela in contemporary Arab usage).
 Gökböri's ancestry was Turcoman and his family, known as the Begtegīnids, were associated with the Seljuk Turks.
 On the death of his father in August 1168, the fourteen-year-old Gökböri succeeded to the lordship of Erbil.
 However, the atabeg of Erbil, Kaimaz, deposed Gökböri in favour of his younger brother, Zain ad-Din Yusuf.
-Gökböri, exiled from his city, eventually took service with the Zengid prince Saif ad-Din Ghazi ibn Maudud of Mosul.
+Gökböri, exiled from his city, eventually took service with the Zengid prince Sayf al-Din Ghazi II of Mosul.
 The lord of Mosul granted Gökböri the city of Harran as a fief.

-Gökböri as a prominent Zengid military commander
+Prominent Zengid military commander

 During the decade from 1164, Saladin, originally a subject of Nur ad-Din the Zengid ruler of Syria, had made himself master of Egypt.
 Saladin was ambitious to unite Egypt and Syria under his own rule, and was asserting a level of independence that his titular master, Nur ad-Din, could not accept.
 In 1174 Nur ad-Din prepared his army to march on Egypt, but he died before he could move against Saladin.
 Following the death of Nur ad-Din, Saladin invaded Syria.
 Gökböri commanded the right wing of the Zengid army defeated by Saladin on 13 April 1175 at the Horns of Hama.
 During the battle the right wing of the Zengid army broke Saladin's left flank, before being routed in turn by a charge of Saladin's guard.